 \subsubsection{Comparison across population sizes}

-DE configurations considered in this study clearly exhibit different behaviour in terms of POIS depending on the population size.
+DE configurations considered in this study clearly exhibit a different behaviour in terms of POIS depending on the population size.
 Shapes of EDPOIS from the smallest population size $N=5$ considered are the most diverse across all configurations.
-When moving from $N=5$ to $N=20$, all DE configurations consistently show an increase in POIS.
-Population size of $N=20$, normally considered small in DE \cite{Piotrowski20171,bib:CaponioKononovaNeri2009}, leads to the large portion of configurations producing 100\% infeasible solutions in all runs in a series for only slightly more aggressive values of control parameters.
-POIS for $N=20$ are closer to being deterministic compared to $N=5$, however they still show the stochastic nature of POIS.
-Moving from $\text{N}=20$ to $N=100$, even more configurations result in 100\% infeasible solutions -- barely any configurations have not generate POIS different from 0\% or 100\%.
+When comparing $N=5$ to $N=20$, all DE configurations consistently show an increase in POIS.
+Population size of $N=20$, which is typically considered small in DE \cite{Piotrowski20171,bib:CaponioKononovaNeri2009}, leads to the large portion of configurations producing 100\% infeasible solutions in all runs in a series for only slightly more aggressive values of control parameters.
+EDPOIS for $N=20$ results in smaller variance compared to $N=5$.
+Moving from $N=20$ to $N=100$, even more configurations result in 100\% infeasible solutions -- barely any configurations have not generated POIS different from 0\% or 100\%.
 Fig.~\ref{fig:posizes_comparison} shows typical EDPOIS when moving from $N=5$ to $N=20$ and $N=100$ in the same DE configuration.
-It should be mentioned that there is a small number of configurations whose EDPOIS do not exhibit any noticeable change when moving from $N=5$ to $N=20$ and $N=100$ e.g., \texttt{DE/current-to-best/exp penalty}). \textit{Thus, the choice of population size does not appear to be the only factor in describing the variability among EDPOIS.}
+It should be mentioned that there is a small number of configurations whose EDPOIS do not exhibit any noticeable change when comparing $N=5$ to $N=20$ and $N=100$ (e.g., \texttt{DE/current-to-best/exp dismiss}).

+\textit{Thus, the choice of population size does not appear to be the only factor in describing the variability among EDPOIS.}